 Australia, Belgium, Denmark, Germany, Ireland, Italy, Netherlands, Norway, Sweden and the United Kingdom are the donors currently contributing to the South Sudan CHF.

 Additional information and resources on country-based pooled funds can be found here: http://www.unocha.org/what-we-do/humanitarian-financing/overview

-You can also donate to the South Sudan CHF and contribute to assist the most vulnerable communities in South Sudan.
+You can also donate to the South Sudan Humanitarian Fund and contribute to assisting the most vulnerable communities in South Sudan.
 Click here for more information.